 The Private Pilot is the more popular of the two certificates.
 It allows you more freedom to fly where you want, when you want and with more than one passenger.
 The FAA requires a minimum of 40 hours training but the national average is about 60 hours.

-All of our basic pilot training courses are designed for Technically Advanced Aircraft (TAA).
-Our entire fleet is designated TAA and feature the Garmin or Dynon “glass cockpit” avionics packages.
+All of our training courses are designed for Technically Advanced Aircraft (TAA).
+Our entire fleet is designated TAA and feature Garmin “glass cockpit” avionics packages.
 By training in TAA you are ensuring you are getting the most advanced flight training available.

 Hang out at a flight school for five minutes and you will immediately notice that pilots seem to have a language of their own made up of acronyms and random FAA numbers.
 When you are first getting started, understanding this new language can be frustrating and even a bit intimidating.

 Don’t worry, you will catch on and fit right in before you know it.
 In the meantime, here is a short list of a few common terms and definitions to help you get started.

 (FAA) Federal Aviation Administration.
 This is the government agency that oversees and regulates all things related to air travel and safety in the USA.

 (PPL) Private Pilot License.
 This is the most common and usually the first certificate that student pilot will obtain.
 It allows you to fly just about anywhere as long as the weather is nice.